Army football player and his dad save a man from flames after a car crash near West Point

 At one point, a woman could be heard screaming: “Larry!
 Come on!
 Come on!
 Get him out!”

-The Picketts, in town for Pickett Jr.’s first football game of the season, came upon the crash while driving back to campus after a family dinner in New York City’s Times Square.
+The Picketts, in town for Pickett Jr.’s first football game of the season, came upon the crash just after midnight while driving back to campus after a family dinner in New York City’s Times Square.
 They stayed with the man until police and firefighters arrived.

-“Just after Midnight, I watched in awe as my son, Larry Pickett Jr., ran toward a burning vehicle, ignoring the downed power lines crackling around it,” Pickett Sr. wrote in a Facebook post accompanying his daughter’s video.
-“With immense courage, he pulled a man to safety, saving him from a fiery fate.”
+"We knew that car was about to catch on fire and whoever was in there was going to burn up, and we couldn't just watch and let that happen," Pickett Jr. told the sports news website The Athletic.
+"We got out, ran over, jumped over the power line, opened the door.
+He still had his seatbelt on."

+“What if we got there just a minute later?”
+Pickett Jr. said.

 Pickett Sr. told WTVD-TV in their hometown of Raleigh, North Carolina, that his son "mentioned his military training kicked in" and "jumped right into action."

+Army Secretary Dan Driscoll commended Pickett Jr. in a social media post, saying the 20-year-old "embodies the highest values of the Army and West Point: duty, honor, country."

+“He showed that he can stand ready to act under pressure, whether on the football field, in his community, or in the future with the Soldiers under his command,” Driscoll wrote.
+“We are proud — and deeply grateful — for his heroism.”
-On X, formerly known as Twitter, the U.S. Military Academy wrote: "We're proud of the heroic actions taken Saturday night by Cadet Larry Pickett Jr" and his father.
-Their actions, the academy said, are "the embodiment" of U.S. Army values.

-Army Athletic Director Tom Theodorakis wrote on X that the Picketts' conduct is "exactly what we strive to develop ... leadership, courage, and selfless service."
+The U.S. Military Academy echoed that sentiment, posting that it was "proud of the heroic actions" taken by Pickett Jr. and his father.
+The academy's athletic director, Tom Theodorakis, wrote that their conduct is "exactly what we strive to develop ... leadership, courage, and selfless service."

 “Cadet Larry Pickett Jr. and his father exemplify the values we hold dear, stepping up in a moment of crisis to save a life,” Theodorakis wrote.
 “Proud to see these traits in action, on and off the fields of friendly strife.
 Count the brave.”